lambda-toolshed/papillon/README.md

 ### Why this library?

-We use Clojure(Script) on AWS Lambdas where a number of them are triggered asynchronously without a HTTP request.
+Amongst other applications, we use Clojure(Script) on AWS Lambdas where a number of them are triggered asynchronously without a HTTP request.
 The goal of this library is to advocate for the idea of interceptors, while providing a way to use them that are independent from HTTP and applicable in a broader range of scenarios.
+We feel that interceptors have a compelling story when used in conjunction with inherently source-sink type operations -whether the source is an inbound http request or an inbound lambda event in AWS or even an outbound network request.

 A side goal of this is to provide the core of the execution of an interceptor queue, while keeping it open enough that it can be composed with other complimentary libraries without locking the consumer into using specific libraries required for other aspects, such as picking a logging library.